nicm42/100-days-of-code-v2/log 2.md

 **Day 99: 4th April 2021**
 I completed the first FreeCodeCamp React project.
 It took me a long time just to work out what I needed to do differently to get things to work in CodePen.
 But I got there in the end and it was pretty simple.
 Most people make it look good and add colour changing, like in the example, but since it wasn't required to pass the tests, I didn't bother.

+**Day 100: 5th April 2021**
+Completed two FreeCodeCamp React projects today: markdown previewer and the drum kit.
+Neither of them were too bad once I got my head round how to do them.
+The next one is a calculator, which has a lot going on (and a lot of tests) so that's going to take a bit longer.